 Identifying victims of human trafficking is thus, the first step towards their rescue and removal from exploitative circumstances and setting the criminal justice system in motion.
-Police should recognize the importance of the identification process and its significance in ensuring justice for both traffickers and their victims.
+All stakeholders of the criminal justice system, that is - police, prosecutors and judicial officers, ought to recognize the importance of the identification process and its significance in ensuring justice for both traffickers and their victims.